Adverse childhood experiences: Resilience and resources

-Resilience is the ability to adapt or cope in the face of significant adversity and threats such as health problems, stress experienced in the workplace or home.
-Resiliency can mediate the relationship of the effects of ACEs and health problem in adulthood.
-Being able use emotion regulation resources such as cognitive reappraisal and mindfulness people are able to protect themselves from the potential negative effects of stressors.
+Resilience is the ability to adapt or cope in the face of significant adversity and threats such as health problems and stress experienced in the workplace or home.
+Resiliency can mediate the relationship of the effects of ACEs and health problems in adulthood.
+Being able to use emotional regulation skills such as cognitive reappraisal and mindfulness allows people to protect themselves from the potential negative effects of stressors.
 These skills can be taught to people but people living with ACEs score lower on measures of resilience and emotion regulation.

 Resilience and access to other resources are protective factors against the effects of exposure to ACEs.
 Increasing resilience in children can help provide a buffer for those who have been exposed to trauma and have a higher ACE score.
 People and children who have fostered resiliency have the skills and abilities to embrace behaviors that can foster growth.
 In childhood, resiliency and attachment security can be fostered from having a caring adult in a child's life.